 To stop squirrels from stealing your tulip bulbs put net over borders or chicken wire over newly planted containers - remove the netting and wire once you see the green shoots starting to appear.

-Pick Brussels sprouts
+Pick Brussels Sprouts

 Pick the sweetest sprouts right after the first frosts - early varieties can be picked before this but the main harvesting season starts this month.
 The tops of the plants are edible too and can be cooked like cabbage.